Kenya Standard Gauge Railway: Location

 This proposed railway link, measuring an estimated 460 km, would link the two main standard gauge railway systems in Kenya; the Mombasa–Malaba SGR System and the Lamu–Nakodok SGR System.

-Overview
+Purpose, history, and operations

 This 1435 mm (4 ft 8 1/2 in) railway line is intended to ease the transfer of goods and passengers between the port of Mombasa and the cities of Nairobi and Kisumu, in Kenya, Kampala in Uganda, Kigali in Rwanda and subsequently to Bujumbura in Burundi, Juba in South Sudan and to Goma and Bunia in the Democratic Republic of the Congo.

 In March 2019, during a state visit to Kenya, President Yoweri Museveni of Uganda and his host, President Uhuru Kenyatta of Kenya, jointly, publicly committed to extend the Standard Gauge Railway (SGR) to Kampala via Malaba.

 The Kenyan government in 2020 reached a deal with AfriStar to take over operations and maintenance by May 2022.
+Kenya received its first SGR rolling stock in May 2017: 18 locomotives and 60 double-stack container cars.
+In early February 2024, Kenya received a second batch of 50 cars, with an additional 250 cars to be delivered within the month.
+20 of the expected wagons will have power plugins to enable the movement of refrigerated containers, while another 20 will be passenger coaches.

+Beyond Kenya

+Originally envisioned to extend to Kisangani, in line with the East Africa Railway Masterplan, the SGR project ran into political and financial hurdles, caused by Uganda's initial wait-and-see approach, and Chinese hesitance to fund the Naivasha-Kisumu, Kisumu-Malaba, and Malaba-Kampala sections due to economic slowdown.
+Since 2023, Kenya and Uganda have embarked on a joint initiative to fund the completion of the SGR to Kampala, with Kenya announcing the commencement of works on the Naivasha-Kisumu section in 2024.

+In May 2024, Rwanda and the Democratic Republic of the Congo committed to join the Kenyan-Ugandan initiative and funding drive, with an aim to extend the SGR to Kigali and Kisangani.